willyguggenheim/kubify/README.rst

 .. figure:: ./docs/img/README_md_imgs/level-up.gif
    :alt: FUTUREOFDEVOPS9001

-Turn Key DevOps/MLOps DR-Enabled Scalable Lowest-Cost Full Rapid Testing Stack.
+Turn Key DevOps/MLOps DR-Enabled Scalable Lowest-Cost Full Rapid Testing Stack

-Ideoligy: If it works on your laptop/test/notebook, it works in prod.
+Ideoligy: If it works on your laptop/test/notebook, it works in prod

 How?